Rapid Insights: ‘Finding Her Edge’ Reveals the One Thing Standing Between YA and an Adult Audience

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about Stick:
+Here’s what you need to know about Man vs. Baby:

 Vault AI uses index scores to describe the impact a given story/theme/element will have on specific KPIs: